Bénédictine: Recipe

 The recipe is a closely guarded trade secret, purportedly known to only three people at any given time.
 So many people have tried to reproduce it that the company maintains on its grounds in Fécamp a "Hall of Counterfeits" (Salle des Contrefaçons).
 The bottle and label have been imitated, as has the name Bénédictine.
 The company prosecutes those it feels are infringing on its intellectual property.

-The manufacturing process involves several distillations which are then blended.
-The recipe of Bénédictine is a commercial secret, but it is known to contain 27 herbs and spices, of which the following 21 are publicly known: angelica, hyssop, juniper, myrrh, saffron, mace, fir cones, aloe, arnica, lemon balm, tea, thyme, coriander, clove, lemon, vanilla, orange peel, honey, red berries, cinnamon, and nutmeg.
+The manufacturing process involves several distillations, which are then blended.
+The recipe of Bénédictine is a commercial secret.
+Still, it is known to contain 27 herbs and spices, of which the following 21 are publicly known: angelica, hyssop, juniper, myrrh, saffron, mace, fir cones, aloe, arnica, lemon balm, tea, thyme, coriander, clove, lemon, vanilla, orange peel, honey, red berries, cinnamon, and nutmeg.

 Other products

 The same company also produces "B & B" (or Bénédictine and Brandy), developed in the 1930s in response to a shift in taste toward drier (less sweet) liqueurs, simply by blending Bénédictine with brandy.
-Originally both products were 43% alcohol by volume (86 proof), but are now 40% alcohol (80 proof).
+Originally, both products were 43% alcohol by volume (86 proof), but they are now 40% alcohol (80 proof).

 In 1977 the company introduced a 30% alcohol (60 proof) coffee liqueur which was called Café Bénédictine, a blend of Bénédictine and a coffee-flavoured liqueur, but it has been discontinued.
 The company also produces Bénédictine Single Cask, which comes in a unique black bottle and is only available at the Palais de la Bénédictine's store in Fécamp, Normandy, France.